-CA EndevorLoad Execution Summary.
+EndevorLoad Execution Summary.
 Using this combination of reports facilitates looking for, and finding, those requests that may contain processing errors.

 Load Execution Summary

-CA EndevorLoad Execution Summary, like the
+EndevorLoad Execution Summary, like the

-CA EndevorLoad Execution Report, is produced when LOAD execution begins.
+EndevorLoad Execution Report, is produced when LOAD execution begins.
 This report summarizes the results of processing the input data set and lists the following information for each LOAD request: